Shoogn/UrlShortenerServer/README.md

 ### 1- The Basic Installtion:
 Create a new Asp.Net Core Empty project that target .NET 6.0 or .NET 7.0.
-Second things you have to do is to install the required nuget package.
-For any .NET application higher than .Net 6 install the library by using NuGet package command
+Second things you have to do is to install the required nuget package, install the library by using NuGet package command
 ```
 dotnet add package UrlShortenerServer.EntityFramework --version 1.0.0
 ```
-Or by using the nuget package manager from Visual Studio like below
+Or by using the nuget package manager from Visual Studi:

 ![nuget](https://github.com/Shoogn/UrlShortenerServer/assets/18530495/aa175b58-f32b-47a6-b59c-2ae1d1b971c4)

 ---
-Create a new folder named Models and inside this foler create a new class named BaseDBContext, the signature of this class is like following:
+Create a new folder named Models and inside this foler create a new class named BaseDBContext, the signature of this class it looks like the following:

 ```C#
 using Microsoft.EntityFrameworkCore;